renatomassaro/blog/content/post/0001_hello_world/index.en.md

              32
 ```

-What on Earth!
+How is this possible?!
 We _just_ saw that a `(integer, smallint)` row yields 30 bytes of storage, but a `(smallint, integer)` row costs 32 bytes of disk space!
 It happens with other data types, too:

 ```sql
 -- (bigint, boolean) = 24 + 8 + 1 = 33 bytes